Training Courses

 Botany & Fungi ID Courses

-We’ve partnered with Dr Mark Spencer, an experienced and internationally respected botanist, to offer a range of botany and fungi courses.
-Below are some example courses that Mark has previously delivered for the Biological Recording Company.
+In collaboration with botanists Dr Mark Spencer and Henry Miller, we are able to offer a range of botany and fungi courses.
+Below are some example courses that Mark and Henry have previously delivered for the Biological Recording Company.

 Botany 101: Using Botany Keys and Guides is a 1-day classroom and field-based course aimed at those struggling to get to grips with complex botanical guides.